Returning Member? Login to retrieve information from your previous registration.

 MISCONDUCT REPORTING REQUIREMENTS

-It is every member’s responsibility to promptly report any incident regarding sexual or other misconduct to the Head Coach and/or any board member.
-Reporting must occur when an individual has firsthand knowledge of misconduct or where specific and credible information has been received from a victim or knowledgeable third party.
-Texas law requires all incidents be reported to law enforcement as soon as information is made known.
+It is every member’s responsibility to promptly report any incident regarding sexual or other misconduct to the head coach and/or any board member.
+Reporting must occur when an individual has firsthand knowledge of misconduct or when specific and credible information has been received from a victim or knowledgeable third party.
+Texas law requires all incidents to be reported to law enforcement as soon as information is made known.

 Filing a knowingly false allegation of misconduct, sexual or otherwise, is prohibited and may violate state criminal law and civil defamation laws.
 Any person making a knowingly false allegation of sexual misconduct shall be subject to disciplinary action by BCCS.